malloydata/malloy/docs/_src/patterns/yoy.md

 ### Declaring and reusing common expressions
 We can rewrite the query so it is more reusable.
-The declarations after the explore are temporary additions to this order_items table for the sake of just this query.
+The declarations after the source are temporary additions to this order_items table for the sake of just this query.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto",   "isPaginationEnabled": true, "pageSize":100, "size":"medium"}